Carotid artery disease

 In its early stages, carotid artery disease often doesn't have symptoms.
 The condition might not be obvious until it's serious enough to deprive the brain of blood, causing a stroke or TIA.

-Signs and symptoms of a stroke or TIA include:
+Symptoms of a stroke or TIA include:

-Sudden trouble speaking and understanding
+- Sudden trouble speaking and understanding speech.

-Sudden trouble seeing in one or both eyes
+- Sudden trouble seeing in one or both eyes.

-Sudden dizziness or loss of balance
+- Sudden dizziness or loss of balance.

-Sudden, severe headache with no known cause
+- Sudden, severe headache with no known cause.